andylindebros/ServerDrivenSwiftUI/README.md

  4. Open ServerDrivenSwiftUIExampleProject in xcode.
  5. Compile and run
- 6. Should should now be able to see the server rendered content in the app.
+ 6. You should now be able to see the server rendered content in the app.